-The Commonwealth of Kentucky has financed two capital construction projects through the P3 structure.
-The Commonwealth of Kentucky State Office Building project was financed through the issuance of \$68,757,000 tax-exempt Certificates of Participation ("COPs").
-The Next Generation-Kentucky Information Highway project was funded from proceeds of a conduit issue of \$231,950,000 of tax-exempt senior bonds, \$57,996,000 of taxable senior bonds and \$15,229,000 of subordinate bonds via the Kentucky Economic Development Finance Authority.
+The Commonwealth of Kentucky has financed three capital construction projects through the P3 structure.
+In 2015, the Commonwealth of Kentucky State Office Building project was financed through the issuance of \$68,757,000 tax-exempt Certificates of Participation ("COPs").
+In 2015, the Next Generation-Kentucky Information Highway project was funded from proceeds of a conduit issue of \$231,950,000 of tax-exempt senior bonds \$57,996,000 of taxable senior bonds that are currently outstanding and \$15,229,000 of subordinate bonds anticipated to be issued in July 2018, all via the Kentucky Economic Development Finance Authority.
+In 2018, the Commonwealth of Kentucky State Office Building project was financed through the issuance of \$107,260,000 tax-exempt COPs and \$3,415,000 taxable COPs.